Seven tips for the ultimate Canadian road trip

 Perhaps it’s because we live in one of the world’s largest countries with an incredible range of vistas.
 Maybe Canadians have an inherent wanderlust.
-Or maybe it’s just that COVID-19 has forced us to stick closer to home lately.
 Whatever the reason, an epic road trip is a rite of passage for many of us.

 Whether you long to follow the Sea to Sky Highway from Vancouver as you hug the coastline to the resort town of Whistler, or you dream of the magnificent Atlantic views afforded by the Cabot Trail in Cape Breton, the wonders this land holds provide the perfect backdrop for the ultimate road trip.